-Academically Excellent: Students will know introductory, background and thematic information about the sixty-six books of the Bible and the scholarly research methods through which this knowledge is generated.
-They will also know the Christian church's historic doctrines, great thinkers and contemporary expressions, with which the students must interact.
+- 1. Students will know introductory, background and thematic information about the sixty-six books of the Bible and the scholarly research methods through which this knowledge is generated.
+They will also know the Christian church's historic doctrines, great thinkers and contemporary expressions, with which the students must interact. - 2.

-Globally Engaged and Intentionally Diverse.
 Students will know the richness of the Christian heritage in all its global diversity.
-Students will also know how the Christian worldview compares and contrasts with competing worldviews in the global marketplace of ideas.

-Socially Relevant: Students will be able to connect properly the concerns of the ancient text to the concerns of the modern world, to think biblically in addressing contemporary problems, and to communicate how the gospel of Jesus Christ offers hope for positive change in the global community.
-These skills will prepare the students for ministerial, educational and other service professions.
+Students will also know how the Christian worldview compares and contrasts with competing worldviews in the global marketplace of ideas. - 3.
+Students will be able to connect properly the concerns of the ancient text to the concerns of the modern world, to think biblically in addressing contemporary problems, and to communicate how the gospel of Jesus Christ offers hope for positive change in the global community.
+These skills will prepare the students for ministerial, educational and other service professions. - 4.

-Personally Transforming.
 Students will be able to communicate, whether in oral or written form, the ways in which they integrate the Bible's teaching into their Christian worldview and into their personal daily living.

-Cara Component (22 cradits)

-Assessment Context Location in Program Standardized Bible Test With advisor Second year Research paper in Hermeneutics BIB 331- Hermeneutics Second year
+Assessment Context Location in Program Alignment to Student Learning Goals Program College Standardized Bible Test Content Exam Second Year 1, 2 1-3 Research Paper in Hermeneutics BIB 331 Hermeneutics Second Year 2-4 2-5